Turning towards Edge Computing for Business Transformation

 September 19, 2019

 Businesses today are working with heaps and pools of data in some kind or the other.
-Turning that data into valuable insights is the most demanding process for organisations to bring better transformation.
-In fact, the Global IP traffic as estimated by Cisco is pacing up to for a growth of 3.3 zettabytes annually by 2021.
-This directly means, in the coming years and as technology advances, businesses have to find their ways to utilize the data in the best way.
+Turning that data into valuable insights is the most demanding process for organizations to bring better transformation.
+The Global IP traffic, as estimated by Ciscois pacing up to a growth of 3.3 zettabytes annually by 2021.
+This directly means that in the coming years and as technology advances, businesses must find ways to utilize the data best.

-Though this data is a big enabler for businesses, as it piles up in volume and velocity, transmitting it for processing becomes untamable trouble.
-Innovations in technology, such as edge computing, was hence born.
+Though this data is a significant enabler for businesses, as it piles up in volume and velocity, transmitting it for processing becomes untamable.
+Innovations in technology, such as edge computing, were hence born.

 What is Edge Computing?